Skip to content

 How Your 401(k) Balance Is Calculated

-Your projected balance uses the compound interest formula applied to recurring contributions.
-Each month, your contribution and your employer’s matching contribution are added, then the entire balance grows at the expected annual return rate compounded monthly.
+Your projected balance applies the future value formula to recurring monthly contributions.
+Each month, your employee contribution plus your employer’s matching contribution is added to the account, and the full balance compounds at the expected annual return rate.

 FV = PV(1 + r)^n + PMT x [((1 + r)^n - 1) / r]

-Where PV is your current balance, PMT is your total monthly contribution (employee + employer match), r is the monthly rate of return, and n is the total number of months until retirement.
+Where PV is your current balance, PMT is the total monthly contribution (employee + employer match combined), r is the monthly rate of return (annual rate divided by 12), and n is the number of months until your target retirement age.
+The employer match is calculated first — typically a percentage of your contribution up to a salary cap — then added to your own contribution to get PMT.

 $60,0006%50% up to 6%$10,000307%~$817,000